The Tolkien Society: Plaques and memorials

 The 1992 Centenary Conference, organized by the Tolkien Society and the Mythopoeic Society, sponsored a memorial to Tolkien in Oxford University Parks.
 This involved the installation of a bench by the River Cherwell with an accompanying plaque and the planting of two trees representing Telperion and Laurelin from The Silmarillion.

 Awards

 The Tolkien Society Awards were established in 2014 to "recognise excellence in the fields of Tolkien scholarship and fandom".
-The awards are held annually and are announced at the Annual Dinner during the Society's AGM and Springmoot weekend.
+The awards are held annually and announced at the Annual Dinner during the Society's AGM and Springmoot weekend.
 Past winners include authors Christopher Tolkien, Tom Shippey, Dimitra Fimi, John Garth, and artist Jenny Dolfen.